vllm-project/vllm/docs/source/serving/openai_compatible_server.md

   - If the model has a [chat template](#chat-template), you can replace `inputs` with a list of `messages` (same schema as Chat Completions API) which will be treated as a single prompt to the model.
     - This enables multi-modal inputs to be passed to embedding models, see [this page](../usage/multimodal_inputs.rst) for details.
-  - *Note: You should run `vllm serve` with `--task embedding` to ensure that the model is being run in embedding mode.*

 In addition, we have the following custom APIs: